Read me

 Larry Burrows: A little excitement would be nice.”

 Putting the issue in the words of android Arthur from the sci-fi movie ‘Passengers’, Larry feels like he is supposed to be somewhere else.
 And even if he could snap his fingers and be wherever he wanted to be, he would probably still feel the same way: not in the right place.
-Larry’s tragedy lies in the fact that he does not see the purpose of his own life, does not regard the goods and people around him well enough.
-Due to this matter, the unexpected wealth, another woman, luxury cars, and gold playing can not solve the existential core of the issue, which is closely connected to the line of thinking, rather than to the lack of some well-being.
+Larry’s tragedy lies in the fact that he does not see the purpose of his own life and does not regard the goods and people around him well enough.
+Due to this matter, the unexpected wealth, another woman, luxury cars, and gold playing can not solve the existential core of the issue, which is closely connected to the line of thinking rather than to the lack of well-being.
 Turning once again to the ‘PASSENGERS’, you can’t get so hung up on where you’d rather be that you forget how to make the most of where you are.
-In reality, Larry would fill disharmony with his being all the way through his mind pattern of running from who he is and what events have made him himself.
+In reality, Larry would create disharmony with his being through his mind pattern of running from who he is and what events have made him himself.
 In other words, if you constantly distance yourself from who you are, there is no ‘best’ place.
-‘Grass is always greener on the other side of the fence’ could become a devastating, self-torturing idea.
+‘Grass is always greener on the other side of the fence’ could become a devastating, self-tormenting idea.

-Regrettably, years prior to the events of the story, Larry has taught himself to take all good in his life (devoted wife and friends, house, job, dog, father) for granted.
+Regrettably, years before the events of the story, Larry has taught himself to take all good in his life (devoted wife and friends, house, job, dog, and father) for granted.
 At the same time, he tends to overvalue the things he does not have at the moment.
 Larry complains that he never finds coffee in the office, yet the later superfluity of cappuccino does not make him happy.
 The key character regarded one breakfast without flakes as a tragedy, though later he is not the kind of person who can pay full regard to the delicacies of a rich life.
-The house included so many toilets, that Larry could not find a single one to use it.
-He finds out that in this new reality he cheats Cindy Jo with another woman in the office and he takes away by dating Ellen and ignoring a new wife: he would later deserve to be fired from his CEO position by Cindy Jo’s father.
-Burrows ran from who he is to that extent, that in this reality his beloved Ellen hates this new Larry and his best friend Clip finds a way to settle scores with one’s life.
+The house included so many toilets that Larry could not find a single one to use.
+He finds out that in this new reality, he cheats on Cindy Jo with another woman in the office, and he takes her away by dating Ellen and ignoring his new wife; he later deserves to be fired from his CEO position by Cindy Jo’s father.
+Burrows runs from who he is to the extent that in this reality, his beloved Ellen hates this new Larry, and his best friend Clip finds a way to settle scores with one’s life.
 In one way or another, every new decision has a ‘butterfly effect’ influence on the whole world around Larry, and things go off.
 In a kind of tragic climax of this part of the story, Larry runs away from the police and hits his cute dog with a car.
 ‘Rich people also cry’ is one of the evident messages of the movie.
 The most effective way to hurt someone is to carry out all his wishes.

 Mike: You’ll see.
 Things have changed, Larry.
 You have to take the bad with the good.
 You didn’t think everything was gonna be perfect, did you?